 Rainforest Deforestation

-is there so much rainforest
+Why is there so much rainforest deforestation going on?

 It hasn't always been so.
 Historically, majority of logging was done by local farmers who cleared some forest for agriculture or chopped down a tree to make firewood or get timber for construction.
-The products were consumed or used by family or traded locally.

 This still often happens in rainforests of central Africa, and is reflected in numbers: Africa counts for only 6% of world's rainforest destruction, while Asia counts for 34% and South America - where the world's largest rainforests are - for the whole 60%.